woaiwenyue/woaiwenyue.github.io/docs.md

 ## Configuration

-This theme can be configured by modifying the `_config.yml` file.
+e can be configured by modifying the `_config.yml` file.

 ### Theme settings